 For people with Parkinson's, using a bedside lift or transfer device can help you maintain independence and safety while moving from one position to another within your bed.

 This helpful tool can reduce your risk of falls and injuries by ensuring you are supported during transfers.
-Furthermore, a lift or transfer device can help reduce the manual strain transfers put on caregivers and family members, enabling them to assist easily.
+Furthermore, a lift or transfer device, such as friction-reducing textiles, can help reduce the manual strain transfers put on caregivers and family members, enabling them to assist easily.

 Key points for safely helping someone move